arcus/education_modules/command_line_101/command_line_101.md

 - On a Mac machine, bash is the default login shell in the Terminal command line program.
 - Type terminal in your Mac spotlight search to pull up this program for the first time though it likely already launches in dock on your machine.
 - It should be noted that Mac’s with the Catalina Operating System or later are running zsh instead of bash.
-That said, zsh is functionally a later and greater version of bash but key differences are noted [here](https://medium.com/@harrison.miller13_28580/bash-vs-z-shell-a-tale-of-two-command-line-shells-c65bb66e4658).
+That said, zsh is [functionally a later and greater version of bash with some key differences noted](https://medium.com/@harrison.miller13_28580/bash-vs-z-shell-a-tale-of-two-command-line-shells-c65bb66e4658).

 ### Windows Installation